mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 For our simulations, we used TWMR as from their github page (code found under https://github.com/eleporcu/TWMR), MRBase with the exposure/ outcome data and analysis after harmonization as metioned in https://mrcieu.github.io/TwoSampleMR/articles/perform_mr.html#multivariable-mr.
 As for MVMR, we supplied data as mentioned in their vignette and then ran the analysis https://cran.r-project.org/web/packages/MendelianRandomization/vignettes/Vignette_MR.pdf.

+# 8. FAQ's

+1. Why are the estimates for the causal parameter different using Least-squares and GMM?
+ - This can be the case if the determinant of the covaraince matrix of the instruments is very small.
+In these cases,, from our simulations, Least-squares tend to be more relaible.
+If you want, you can also prune for *Snps*  which are in very high LD.
+You can set a threshold for the maximum LD *Snps* are allowed to be in.
+In this case, out of the *Snps* in LD higher than a certain value (example 0.95), only the *Snp* with the lowest GWAS significance        will be kept and others will be removed from the analysis.
+By doing this, the determinant of LD-matrix will not be as small (ideally not smaller than
+   0.01) and the GMM estimator will inch closer to the Least-squares estimate.